celeroll/Home-Assistant/Proxmox.md

 10. Then we can try to create new file or folder in that location `mkdir /mnt/share/testfolder`

     If we don´t receive any error, then everything is fine.
-11. In lcx container install samba for sharing with `apt update && apt install samba`
+11. In lcx container install samba for sharing with `apt update && apt install samba -Y`
 12. After that we modify samba config file
 ```
 mv /etc/samba/smb.conf /etc/samba/smb.bak